MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/host-network-requirements.md

 - Teaming of RDMA adapters (if needed)
 - Guest RDMA
 - Dynamic VMMQ
-- Other key Azure Stack HCI features (see [Azure Stack HCI solution overview](https://docs.microsoft.com/azure-stack/hci/overview))
+- Other key Azure Stack HCI features (see [Teaming in Azure Stack HCI](https://techcommunity.microsoft.com/t5/networking-blog/teaming-in-azure-stack-hci/ba-p/1070642))

 SET provides additional features over LBFO including quality and performance improvements.
 To do this, SET requires the use of symmetric (identical) adapters – teaming of asymmetric adapters is not supported.
 Symmetric network adapters are those that have the same: